What is a Narrative Essay?

 One of the dictionary definitions of the word “narrative” describes it as “an account, report, or story, as of events and experiences.”

 In some cases, it can even be a fictional story.
-But it might be difficult and rather time-consuming to come up with something really good if writing fiction is not your thing.
-And, telling something that genuinely happened to you can help you establish a better connection with the reader.
+Writing fiction takes skill, and telling something that genuinely happened to you can help you establish a better connection with the reader.

 A narrative essay can be roughly divided into several types: fictional story, personal narrative, and general narrative.
 The last one is exactly what we will talk about in the following parts.